-Students will complete an internship relative to their chosen career goal during the summer between their first and second year of instruction
+Students enrolled in this option will complete a 400-hour paid internship at a career related training facility during the summer between their first and second year of instruction.

-Our philosophy statement is: "The Agriculture Department provides education for the present and future by incorporating leadership and career development, best management practices in crop and livestock production, technology, natural resources, problem solving, internships and communication through a diverse program."
+Our philosophy statement is: "The Agriculture Department provides education for the present and future by incorporating leadership and career development, best management practices in crop and livestock production, technology, natural resources, problem solving, internships, and communication through a diverse program."

 The applicants must be high school graduates or equivalent.
-Helpful courses to prepare for this program are mathematics, physical science, biology, agricultural education, computer science and English.
+Helpful courses to prepare for this program are mathematics, physical science, biology, agricultural education, computer science, and English.
 Courses that develop communication skills are important.

-English - 16 Sentence Skills - 20

-WritePlacer - 5
+ACT ACCUPLACER ACCUPLACER Reading - 14 Reading Comp - 61 NEXT GENERATION English - 16 Sentence Skills - 20 Reading - 240 WritePlacer - 5 Writing - 250